loomio/loomio_help/content/subscriptions/referral_code/index.md

 Many people share the benefits of Loomio with their friends in other organizations.

-We now offer a referral program to help your friend with a 25% discount on their group’s first year subscription.

-Your group also benefits with a $10.00 credit on your subscription account.
+We have a referral offer for **Pro** customers.
+If you purchase an annual Loomio Pro plan, we’ll give you a $199 Loomio credit to give to any group of your choice.
+Your chosen group can choose to use it to upgrade or purchase a new plan such as a Loomio Starter plan for $199.
+They can even put the credit towards their own Loomio Pro plan.¹

+Whatever plan they choose - they will start benefiting from all the key features that make Loomio a leading-edge decision making & communication platform – as a gift from you!

+### Loomio Pro Referrals: How-to and Conditions

-Your group’s unique code, your **Chargify referral code**, is found under **Subscription status** – click on the **Settings** tab from your group page.
+Pro Plan customer’s unique code, the **Chargify referral code**, is found under **Subscription status** on the **Settings** tab (from your group page).

-Use of your referral is not limited, so share it widely and reduce your subscription payments.

-Referral offer conditions:
+¹ ___Referral offer conditions:___

-- The code must be used when signing up to a new subscription.
+- _The code must be used when signing up to a new subscription._
-- The 25% discount applies to Active plans at signup, and for the first 12 months of subscription.
-- The $10.00 credit is applied to your subscription when your friend successfully signs up and makes the first payment.
+- _Pricing is based on USD and our standard terms and conditions apply._
-- The referral code can be used as many times as you want.
+- _The referral code can be used only once._